assemblee-virtuelle/semapps/website/blog/2019-09-25-semapps-news-1.md

 #### Virtual Assembly's donation campaign

 The Virtual Assembly's organization mainly relies on volunteering.
-In order to maintain its sustainability, its research and development activities as well as its independance, the VA count on your donations.
+In order to maintain its sustainability, its research and development activities as well as its independance, we count on your donations.
 The more you contribute regularly, the more our association strengthens economically.
 In this way, we encourage you to choose monthly donations rather than ponctual ones.
 In any case, we will be gratefull to benefit from your help :)

 * I would like to make a [regular donation](https://www.virtual-assembly.org/faire-un-don/)
 * I would like to make a [one-time donation](https://www.virtual-assembly.org/faire-un-don/)